jfecher/golden-tests/README.md

 to change the prefix that goldentests looks for when parsing a file.
 For most languages, this should be a comment of some kind.
 E.g. if we we're testing haskell, we would use `-- ` as the test-line prefix.

+It can sometimes be convenient when using golden-tests via the Rust testing setup to have arguments that are included by default for every program.
+These can be added by setting the `base_args` and `base_args_after` fields of the `TestConfig` object.
+Among other things, this can be used to easily re-run a set of tests with different arguments.

 ### Advanced Usage